lewisl9029/react-anonymous/README.md

 ## Linting

-If you're using [eslint-plugin-react-hooks](https://www.npmjs.com/package/eslint-plugin-react-hooks), you'll get errors when trying to use `render-hooks` due to the plugin not recognizing that `hooks` can be treated as a valid component boundary.
+If you're using [eslint-plugin-react-hooks](https://www.npmjs.com/package/eslint-plugin-react-hooks), you'll get errors when trying to use `component-boundary` due to the plugin not recognizing that `boundary` can be treated as a valid component boundary.

 I've created a fork of the plugin at https://www.npmjs.com/package/@lewisl9029/eslint-plugin-react-hooks to add support for this pattern.
 The changes are [very naive](https://github.com/lewisl9029/react/pull/1/files) however, so I do anticipate plenty of edge cases.
 Please feel free to report any issues you find with the plugin here.